 Rates and financial support during COVID-19

-We have a number of support measures in place for people experiencing difficulty in paying rates, fees or charges due to the economic impact of COVID-19.
+We have a number of support measures in place for people experiencing difficulty in paying rates, fees or charges.
 This is an incredibly challenging time for our entire community and support is available.

-Interest and other additional fees will not be charged on overdue rates until 31 December 2020 (this date will reviewed based on Victorian Government restrictions and announcements).
+Interest will not be charged on overdue rates until 30 June 2021 (this date will reviewed based on Victorian Government restrictions and announcements).

-Our Rates Financial Hardship Policy includes options for people unable to pay rates, this may include:
+Our Rates Financial Hardship Policy includes options for people unable to pay rates at this time, including:

 - Rate concessions